al-gladkow/MercadoLibre-Search-Trends/README.md

 * Interpret the model output to identify any seasonal patterns in the company's revenue.
 For example, what are the peak revenue days?
 (5 points)

 * Produce a sales forecast for the finance group.
 Give them a number for the expected total sales in the next quarter.
 Include the best- and worst-case scenarios to help them make better plans.
 (5 points)

-### Coding Conventions and Formatting (10 points)

-To receive all points, you must:

-* Place imports at the top of the file, just after any module comments and docstrings and before any module globals and constants.
-(3 points)

-* Name functions and variables with lowercase letters and with words separated by underscores.
-(2 points)

-* Follow Don't Repeat Yourself (DRY) principles by creating maintainable and reusable code.
-(3 points)

-* Use concise logic and creative engineering where possible.
-(2 points)

-### Deployment and Submission (10 points)

-To receive all points, you must:

-* Submit a link to a GitHub repository that’s cloned to your local computer and that contains your files.
-(4 points)

-* Use the command line to add your files the repository.
-(3 points)

-* Include appropriate commit messages for your files.
-(3 points)

-### Code Comments (10 points)

-To receive all points, your code must:

-* Be well commented with concise, relevant notes that other developers can understand.
-(10 points)